The changing face of the UK property market: Why are landlords selling up?

 David Beddoe : : 05 May 2023

 The buy-to-let market has been a popular investment strategy for many years, especially among the baby boomer generation, who saw it as a way to build a retirement nest egg.
-However, according to research from estate agent Hamptons, nearly half a million landlords are expected to sell up in the next five years as the baby boomer generation retires and cashes in their assets.
+However, according to research from estate agent Hamptons, it is expected that we will find nearly half a million landlords selling up in the next five years as the baby boomer generation retires and cashes in their assets.

 Last year, around 140,000 landlords sold up and left the market after reaching retirement age, and almost 100,000 a year are expected to follow suit for the next half-decade.